Peyton Manning, Pat McAfee have wildly different responses to missed PATs

 — Awful Announcing (@awfulannouncing) January 17, 2023

-Maher made a PAT on his fifth try, early in the fourth quarter, drawing applause from Manning.
+Maher made a PAT on his fifth try, early in the fourth quarter, drawing praise from Manning: "WHOOO!"

 Meanwhile, former Colts punter Pat McAfee was in a more forgiving mood.
 He believes, or at least hopes, Maher bounces back.